Editor’s note: This post was updated on May 1, 2018.

 Yet, surprisingly little attention has been paid to a bill that could drastically reshape the way we think about government, while threatening to undermine the very idea that any product at all – from pacifiers to peanuts – will remain safe going forward.

-It’s what Steve Bannon has in mind when he says he wants to deconstruct the administrative state.
+It’s what former White House strategist Steve Bannon had in mind when setting in motion the effort to “deconstruct the administrative state.”
 And it paves the way for a shoddy government with more, and slower, bureaucracy than we can ever imagine.

 Bill “cutting red tape” would tie agencies in knots